Code-Institute-Submissions/DrogrinHunter-whitehat-studio/README.md

 ![Database Structure](readme/db_structure.png)

+A downloadable version of this image (in a PNG format) can be found [here](readme/db_structure.png)

 This database structure was created by doing the following:
-1. Install both "django-extensions" and "pyparsing pydot".
+1. Install the below packages.
 	- `pip3 install django-extensions`
 	- `pip3 install pyparsing pydot`
 2. Within `settings.py` add `django-extensions` to your list of installed apps.